TheresaLui/SelfHelpContent_v2/articles/problemscopingques.orcas.mariadb/problemscopingques-mariadb-connectivity-dropped-errors.md

             "id": "problem_description",
             "order": 22,
             "controlType": "multilinetextbox",
-            "displayLabel": "Please provide any exceptions/error messages you received and any other information you want to share with us.", "required": true,
+            "displayLabel": "Please provide any driver exceptions/error messages you received and any other information you want to share with us.", "required": true,
             "useAsAdditionalDetails": true
         }